 Phonics and Spelling

-The children in early years and key stage 1 are taught phonics in small differentiated groups every day for 15 minutes.
+The children in early years are taught phonics as a whole class so that the sounds are introduced to all.
+If further support is needed for particular sounds this is taught in small focused groups.
+Key stage 1 are taught phonics in small differentiated groups every day for 15 minutes.
 We follow the letters and sounds program and make the learning as active as possible to best fit the needs of the children.
 We use the phonics play website for a lot of interactive games and learning tools.

 The children in key stage 2 are following the support for spelling program suitable for their year group.

 We have a dedicated 20 minute reading slot each day, in the morning as the children arrive, where the children may read independently, with an adult or share their books with their peers.
 The children may choose to read either their reading scheme book, chosen from the Oxford reading tree program, or a 'real'book which has been chosen by the child following their interests.

 It is vital that the children bring in their reading books each day whether they have read at home or not.